wikiteams/emergent-task-allocation/README.md

 #### Central planner

-Changes since previous version modify little central planner, especially it's blocking mechanism
+Changes since previous version modify little central planner, especially it's blocking mechanism.
+Creating a perfect central planner which won't discriminate similar workers is a difficult problem from the category of task scheduling science.
+We propose a simple 2.0 version of an imho quite simple straightforward algorithm:

 #### Preferential strategy